sdesire/APIs-For-IPAs/README.md

 # APIs-For-IPAs Group-3
-A app created to help the user plan which breweries to get the finest beers wherever you travel to, including a weather forecast with just the click of a button.
+A app created to help the user plan which breweries to get the finest beers wherever they travel to, including a weather forecast with just the click of a button.

 # Built With
 1. HTML